The mouth is a favorite dwelling place of various colonies of microorganisms.

 While nearly all the tiny oral bacteria do not do much harm there are still other species which can cause diseases and can greatly affect one’s health.

-In addition, more than seven hundred various strains of bacteria have been found in the mouth although a lot of people are solely host to up to 72 varieties.
+In addition, more than seven hundred various strains of bacteria have been found in the mouth although a lot of people are solely hosting to up to 72 varieties.
 A great number of these so-called bacterial species seem to be innocuous when it comes to one’s health.

 On the other hand, otherwise referred to as probiotics are quite beneficial bacteria which do a very vital function in digesting foods.
 There are also other bacteria that shield the gums and teeth; however, there are also some bacteria which can cause gum problems and tooth decay.